score-p/scorep_plugin_uncore/README.md

 ##Usage

 This plugin uses papi for parsing the events and utilises perf for counting uncore performance events.
-For couting uncore performance events priviliged rights or reducing the paranoid level is required, e.g.
+For couting uncore performance events, priviliged rights or reducing the paranoid level is required, e.g.

     sudo sysctl kernel.perf_event_paranoid=0